 Magnesium can help you get a more restful night of sleep because it encourages healthy functioning of GABA receptors, which play a key role in helping your brain 'shut off' at night so you can rest.
 Magnesium reduces tension, supports the healthy functioning of nerves and helps regulate stress hormones3,4 that left unchecked can leave us awake and staring at the ceiling at night.

 Magnesium for Stress and Anxiousness

 Magnesium’s ability to make you less anxious is related to many of the same functions that help you sleep better, including reduced tension and a calmer mind and body.
-If you feel stressed or anxious often, you might try magnesium supplements to help you relax.
+Magnesium supplements help support a healthy stress response.
 And be sure to give your supplements time to work.
 You may notice some results soon after taking your first magnesium supplement, but it takes time to build up your body’s magnesium levels.